tensorflow/models/ISSUES.md

 1. It must be a bug, a feature request, or a significant problem with documentation (for small docs fixes please send a PR instead).

-2. The form below must be filled out.
+2. The required form must be filled out.

 3. The issue should be related to the repo it is created in.